 - Strategies, initiatives, or ways to enhance our advising community at CU Boulder

 CSSA would not happen without presenters, collaborations across campus, and those willing to share out their expertise with the community.
-Thank you to all of you who have submitted a presentation for the conference.
+Thank you to all of you who presented at the conference.

 The CU Boulder Advising Council and the Office of Undergraduate Education strive to recognize the efforts that individuals, teams, or units make in providing excellent service in helping students achieve academic success.
 These individuals, groups, or programs demonstrate outstanding service, which can include a variety of methods or approaches, such as services supporting student learning and success, unique opportunities that encourage engagement, programs that promote growth and discovery, and/or initiatives aimed at improving wellness and connectedness.

-- Program/team award winners will work with the Program Director for Advisor Training & Development, Dana Parcher, and the Associate Vice Provost for Advising and Exploratory Studies, Shelly Bacon, to provide the best recognition that may work for the team or unit.
+All recipients are honored at the awards ceremony held during the Conference for Student Success and Advising.
+Individual winners receive a recognition plaque and monetary gift.
+However, funding during the pandemic is limited and may result in changes to the monetary gifts.
+Program/team award winners will work with the Program Director for Advisor Training, Development & Assessment, and the Associate Vice Provost for Advising and Exploratory Studies, Shelly Bacon, to provide the most appropriate recognition for the team or unit.